Critical exponents of the Ising model with quenched structural disorder and long-range interactions at spatial dimension $d=3$: Correlation length critical exponent

 \subsection{Results at fixed dimension $d=3$}

-Let us start the discussion of the values of the correlation length critical exponent $\nu$ for the physically relevant case $d=3$, considering the two-loop RG functions (first lines of Eqs. (\ref{bu})-(\ref{gf2})).
-We provide the intermediate technical details in the Appendix~\ref{AppC}.
-Applying the Pad\'e-Borel-Leroy resummation to the two-loop $\beta_u$ and $\beta_v$ functions, we are able to found the FP $R$ by fixing $d=3$ for all values $\sigma$ between $3/2$ and $2-\eta_{SR}$, where we use the result {$\eta_{SR}=0.0362$} calculated for the SR Ising model in the highest accessible loop order \cite{Kompaniets17}. { At $\sigma=3/2$ (case of upper critical dimension for three dimensional case, $\sigma=d/2$) the logarithmic corrections to the scaling are expected in the same way as in SR theory at $d=4$, however we do not touch this issue in our study.}
+Let us start the discussion of the values of the correlation length critical exponent $\nu$ for the physically relevant case $d=3$, considering the two-loop RG functions (first lines of equations~(\ref{bu})--(\ref{gf2})).
+We provide the intermediate technical details in the appendix~\ref{AppC}.
+Applying the Pad\'e--Borel--Leroy resummation to the two-loop $\beta_u$ and $\beta_v$ functions, we are able to found the FP $R$ by fixing $d=3$ for all values $\sigma$ between $3/2$ and $2-\eta_{\rm SR}$, where we use the result {$\eta_{\rm SR}=0.0362$} calculated for the SR Ising model in the highest accessible loop order \cite{Kompaniets17}. {At $\sigma=3/2$ (the case of upper critical dimension for three dimensional case, $\sigma=d/2$) the logarithmic corrections to the scaling are expected in the same way as in SR theory at $d=4$, although we do not touch this issue in our study.}

-Substituting the obtained FP coordinates into the correspondingly resummed expression for the critical exponent $\nu$ we obtain data shown by red solid line in Fig.~\ref{final}.
-The results are obtained for the optimal Leroy parameter, $b_{\mathrm{opt}} = 27$ (see Appendix~\ref{AppC}).
+Substituting the obtained FP coordinates into the correspondingly resummed expression for the critical exponent $\nu$, we obtain the data shown with red solid line in figure~\ref{final}.
+The results are obtained for the optimal Leroy parameter, $b_{\mathrm{opt}} = 27$ (see appendix~\ref{AppC}).
 The dependence of $\nu$ on $\sigma$ is monotonic with a local maximum at $\sigma\approx 1.55$.
-With the increase of $\sigma$, the values of $\nu$ go towards the value of the correlation length critical exponent of the SR random Ising model, $\nu_{RSR}$.
-We present its value $\nu_{RSR}=0.665$, obtained applying the same Pad\'-Borel-Leroy resummation to the corresponding SR RG functions, restricted at two-loop level, by the dashed red line in Fig.~\ref{final}.
-The value $\nu_{RSR}=0.675$ calculated from RG functions accessible in the highest loop-approximation \cite{Kompaniets2021} is shown by the orange dot-dashed line.
+With an increase of $\sigma$, the values of $\nu$ go towards the value of the correlation length critical exponent of the SR random Ising model, $\nu_{\rm RSR}$.
+We present its value $\nu_{\rm RSR}=0.665$, obtained applying the same Pad\'e--Borel--Leroy resummation to the corresponding SR RG functions, restricted at two-loop level, by the dashed red line in figure~\ref{final}.
+The value $\nu_{\rm RSR}=0.675$ calculated from RG functions accessible in the highest loop-approximation \cite{Kompaniets2021} is shown with the orange dot-dashed line.